NAMIP-Computer-Museum/MMIF/README.md

 * decimal vs binary operation, some impact (e.g. 0+ and 0-)
 * early electronics reliability (vacuum tubes)
 * no division in calculating unit
+* is there a clock ? do all operations take the same time ?

 ## References (by chronological order)